wingersonMJ/batch_randomization/README.md

     random.shuffle(subjects)
 ```

-For each subject and their number of visits, and for each batch, add subjects iteratively if thier nVisits does not violate the total batch size constraint:
+For each subject and their number of visits, and for each batch, add subjects iteratively if their nVisits does not exceed the batch size limit:
 ```python
 for subj, visits in subjects:
             for i in range(nBatches):